Tower Tarot Card Meaning

 Alas, they're about to get a very rude awakening.
 Shaken up, torn down, blown asunder.
 And all a reader can really do to soften the blow is assure the querent that it is for the best.
 Nothing built on a lie, on falsehoods, can remain standing for long.
 Better for it to come down so that it can be rebuilt on truth-or not rebuilt at all, if that's what seems best.
 This rude awakening is not going to be pleasant or painless or easy, but it will be for the best in the end.

 Learn the Tower tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Download it instantly for just $7.95.
+Get more from your readings - order your eBook now.